danieljames96/LaneSwitchRL-Simulation/README.md

 **Total Length**: 24 elements

+### **Min Clearance Rate**
+The minimum clearance rate is set to a specific number > 0 to ensure that the traffic is moving and does not stagnate to zero.

 ### **Fatigue**
 1. New Action for Rest
     - Expanded **action space** to `Discrete(4)` to include the **'rest' action**: